The Church of Scotland Logo

 Auld Alyth

 A computer database of ‘Auld Alyth’ photos to browse through.
-You don’t need computer experience to view them, someone will always be on hand to help you search for relatives or school friends, views of the town, events held over the years, and businesses long gone.
-With hundreds of photographs being handed in to the project, there is sure to be something, or someone, to see from bygone days.
+You don’t need computer experience to view them, someone will always be on hand to help you search for relatives or school friends, views of the town, events held over the years, businesses long gone, and a century of Alyth weddings.
+With hundreds of photographs handed in to the project, there is sure to be something, or someone, to see from bygone days.

 The earliest photo received thus far is a daguerreotype plate photo dated 1850, and the latest, from recent years, with every decade in between!
 The earliest newspaper received is the Alyth Recorder dated 1846!
-With on average 100 photos being added every week, there is always something new to see.
+In the project’s first year we received more than 4,000 photographs, so make sure you allow plenty of time for your visit as there are now over 6,000!

-The church is also the place to find burial records, photographs of headstones, and lair plans of Alyth’s three cemeteries - all searchable in the computer.
+Cemeteries - The church is also the place to find burial records between 1869 and 1999, photographs of headstones, and lair plans of Alyth’s three cemeteries - all searchable in the computer.

-- Alyth Parish Records of births, marriages and deaths between 1623 to 1854.
+Parish Records - Alyth Parish Records of baptisms, marriages and deaths between 1623 to 1854 are available on microfilm.

 What else is there to see in the project?